monimoyd/EndGameAssignment/README.md

 ### Analysis:
 From the plot, it is evident that Average Goal Hit Count is 0 in most episodes, 0.1 in some episodes.
 I could observe spike of 0.2 near episodes 35, 125, 145, 155, 175.
 I could see spike of 0.3 in two cases near 65 and near 200.

-# VII.
+# VI.
 Selection of Best Model

 From the analysis it is evident that best performance of car is between 120 and 175.
 Next I checked the actual metrics and found that performance specially rewards are very good in episodes 116, 120, 122, 128, 130, 134, 140, 142, 144, 147, 148, 150, 151, 152, 154, 156, 158, 160